• Artists

 Matney Gallery:

-First off, I’m so glad your piece is in the show.
-It fits beautifully—there’s a particular resonance to it, and it reminds me a little of Charlie Hamilton James’s tonal style.
-It has that subtle atmospheric clarity.
+I’m so glad your piece is in the show—it fits beautifully.
+There’s a quiet resonance to it that really stands out.
+It actually reminds me a bit of Charlie Hamilton James’s tonal style—there’s that same subtle, atmospheric clarity

 Tell me about the boy in the photograph—what’s the story behind that image?